 Seminar Series: Designing Landscapes for the People

 Watch recordings of a series of talks given during lockdown by leading figures in landscape architecture today.
 Find out about the series.

 Try out online activities

 Object Handling at Home

 Our Curator of Collections has devised some fascinating ways of understanding the MERL collections through ‘object handling’ sessions at home.
 Have a go yourself and find out more about bee skeps, smocks, farm toys and Women’s Land Army shoes.

 Talking of smocks, if you’re a Animal Crossing player, you might like to try out our #AnimerlCrossing activity and see what other players have created…

 Become a Virtual Shepherd

-We can’t travel to the countryside during lockdown, but this is one way of escaping to Dartmoor!
+When you need a countryside fix, this is one way of escaping to Dartmoor!
 Watch the 360 video of a modern-day shepherd riding a quad bike over Dartmoor, and find out how the film was made.
 The films are both in on our Virtual Reality Youtube playlist

 Lose yourself in the seasons